onlinecity/gatewayapi-docs/docs/rest.rst

    The root element can be either a dict with a single SMS or a list of SMS'es.

    :<json string class: Default 'standard'.
-The message class to use for this request.
+The message class, 'standard' or 'premium', to use for this request.
 If specified it must be the same for all messages in the request.
    :<json string message: The content of the SMS, *always* specified in UTF-8 encoding, which we will transcode depending on the "encoding" field.
 The default is the usual :term:`GSM 03.38` encoding.
 Required unless payload is specified.
    :<json string sender: Up to 11 alphanumeric characters, or 15 digits, that will be shown as the sender of the SMS.
-   :<json integer sendtime: Unix timestamp to schedule message sending at certain time.
+   :<json integer sendtime: Unix timestamp (seconds since epoch) to schedule message sending at certain time.
    :<json array tags: A list of string tags, which will be replaced with the tag values for each recipient.
    :<json string userref: A transparent string reference, you may set to keep track of the message in your own systems.
 Returned to you when you receive a `Delivery Status Notification`_.
    :<json string priority: Default 'NORMAL'.
 One of 'BULK', 'NORMAL', 'URGENT' and 'VERY_URGENT'.
 Urgent and Very Urgent normally require the use of premium message class.